NautilusTrader

 • Nautilus has a specific way of handling the timing of bar data for execution that's crucial for accurate simulation.

-• Bar timestamps (ts_event) are expected to represent the close time of the bar.
+• The initialization timestamp (ts_init) is used for execution timing and must represent the close time of the bar.
 This approach is most logical because it represents the moment when the bar is fully formed and its aggregation is complete.

-• The platform ensures all events happen in the correct sequence based on these timestamps, preventing any possibility of look-ahead bias in your backtests.
+• The platform ensures all events happen in the correct sequence based on ts_init, preventing any possibility of look-ahead bias in your backtests.

 • The platform converts each bar's OHLC prices into a sequence of market updates.

-• These updates always follow the same order: Open → High → Low → Close.
+• By default, updates follow the order: Open → High → Low → Close (configurable via bar_adaptive_high_low_ordering).

 • If you provide multiple timeframes (like both 1-minute and 5-minute bars), the platform uses the more granular data for highest accuracy.

-• When you place orders, they interact with the simulated order book just like they would on a real venue.
+• When you place orders, they interact with the simulated order book as they would on a real venue.

 • For MARKET orders, execution happens at the current simulated market price plus any configured latency.